What Is a Lead Generation Machine?

-In case you are struggling to figure out what kind of marketing tools you might need to nurture your leads, a good first step is to do market research.
-Also take a look at what your competitors are using.
+In case you are struggling to figure out what marketing tools you might need to nurture your leads, a good first step is to research your market.
+You can also look at what your competitors are using.

 10 Measure your lead generation efforts

-Other metrics to measure your leads quantity or quality are:
+Other metrics to measure the quantity or quality of your leads are: